arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 --{{1}}--
 Let's take a closer look at how to compose a SQL query!
 But first, a word of encouragement.
-If you feel anxious when you see code, you have a great opportunity today.
+If you are one of the many people who feel anxious when they see code, you have a great opportunity today.

 {{1}}
 *****